 You are what you eat

-Next month marks my three year anniversary of making the decision to no longer eat meat and pursue a plant-based diet.
+2019 marks my four year anniversary of making the decision to no longer eat meat and pursue a plant-based diet.
 Growing up in South Carolina where fried chicken and BBQ are considered staple foods, “bidding adieu” to a cuisine that was placed on my plate since a young child was no easy feat.
-When I began this meatless journey, I pursued a pescatarian diet two years before becoming vegetarian.
+When I began this meatless journey, I first pursued a pescatarian diet until I was vigilant enough to become a vegetarian.

 My family was very perplexed by my decision to forgo something I had been consuming my entire life.
-During family dinners, they would sarcastically say, “Oh, she doesn’t eat meat now,” with a funny intonation in their voices like my dietary choices were a running joke during my absence.
-It amazed them how during my entire pregnancy, I refrained from eating meat and how I do not plan to introduce animal byproducts to my son (while the choice is mine to make).
-However, once he is old enough to make his own food decisions, he can choose the two-piece and a biscuit meal at Popeyes like his dad occasionally does or he can pursue a plant-based diet as well.
+During family dinners, they would sarcastically say, “Oh, she doesn’t eat meat now,” with a funny connotation in their voices like my dietary choices were a running joke during my absence.
+It amazed them that during my pregnancy, I refrained from eating meat and they were shocked to hear that I do not plan to introduce animal byproducts to my son (while the choice is mine to make).
+However, once he is old enough to make his own food decisions, he can choose the two-piece and a biscuit meal at Popeye’s like his dad or he can pursue a plant-based diet like his mom.

 This entry is NOT intended to criticize those who do eat meat.
-I am an advocate of people eating what they love, and if it is meat, then do you.
-We are all in control of what we put in and on our bodies, besides, in one of my favorite words by Sean Carter, “what you eat don’t make me shit, where is the love?”
+I am an advocate of people eating what you love and if it is meat, then do you!
+We are all in control of what we put in and on our bodies.
+This reminds me of the lyrics to one of my favorite songs by Sean Carter, “what you eat don’t make me sh*t, where is the love?”

-After the release of the eye-opening documentary “What the Health,” which describes in depth our nation’s health and how big business influences it, I discovered that many of my peers were transitioning towards a plant-based diet without adequately preparing their mind, body, and spirit for the evolution required to sustain this lifestyle.
-Some people can stop eating certain foods cold turkey, however, with my grandmother being the infamous Louise Goodwin-growing up on her delicious and authentic soul food, which occasionally featured collard greens seasoned with fatback grease, string beans featuring a turkey neck, or the succulent Sunday rib dinners, I had to do some serious soul searching to reprogram my mind and body to make this change.
+After the release of the eye-opening documentary “What the Health,” which describes in depth our nation’s health and how big business influences it; I discovered that many of my peers were transitioning towards a plant-based diet.
+What I also discovered was they were doing so without adequately preparing their mind, body, and spirit for the evolution required to sustain this lifestyle.
+Some people can stop eating certain foods “cold turkey.”
+My grandmother is the infamous Louise Goodwin and growing up on her delicious and authentic soul food which occasionally featured collard greens seasoned with fatback grease, string beans featuring a turkey neck or Sunday rib dinners.
+I had to do some serious soul searching to reprogram my mind and body to make this shift.

 Who wants to eat BLAND food?

-One of the most challenging components of transitioning and sustaining a plant-based diet is learning how to prepare healthy yet delicious food.
+One of the most challenging elements of transitioning and sustaining a plant-based diet is learning how to prepare healthy yet delicious food.
+Most individuals shy away from healthier foods as it has a stigma of tasting unappetizing.
+While others believe that they will be raked over a coal should they.
 Healthy can sometimes be synonymous with bland, dry and dull and the foods considered as healthy can taste that way.
-Also, some people think they will be persecuted if they forego meat but desire to eat it during certain occasions.
-Sometimes you will be forced to have flexibility with your eating choices.
-My husband and I travel frequently, and many times when we are out of the country, I adapt to a pescetarian diet so that I do not starve.
+Also, some people think they will be persecuted if they forego meat yet desire to eat it during certain occasions.
+Sometimes you will be forced to exercise flexibility with your eating choices.
+My husband and I travel frequently and many times when we are out of the country, I adapt to a pescetarian diet so that I do not starve.
 You can be fluid with your diet spectrum.
-Sometimes you want a chicken wing during the fall tailgates, or you may omit diary except for those moments you want a scoop of vanilla ice cream to accompany grandma's homemade peach cobbler or somedays you may wish to have a heaping serving of mac and cheese with REAL cheese.
+Sometimes you want a chicken wing during the fall tailgates or omit diary except for those moments where you want a scoop of vanilla ice cream to accompany Grandma’s homemade peach cobbler or other days you may crave a heaping serving of mac and cheese with REAL cheese.